rdnewman/rdnewman.github.io/_posts/2015-05-04-citrus-dates.md

         from (irb):14
 ```

 In Treetop, we'd have to test for a nil response and then build an error message that was anything near as complete.
-OTOH, to customize this one,
+Like in Treetop, Citrus does include variables that give the line and offset so you could trap their exception
-we'd probably have to trap the exception and reraise it with our own message or maybe even a custom error inherited from `Citrus::SyntaxError`.
+and reraise your own with a custom error message.

 Let's try something that should easily pass: